The Effects of Addiction on Society

 Many veterans suffer from co-occurring mental disorders like depression or post-traumatic stress disorder.
 Rehab programs for service members often address a dual diagnosis, providing individuals the best chances of successfully returning to peaceful civilian life.

-Soon-to-be mothers who struggle with alcohol dependency often suffer from an underlying mental health condition.
+Soon-to-be mothers who struggle with alcohol dependency or drug addiction often suffer from an underlying mental health condition.
 Rehabs that treat pregnant women understand the delicateness of their situation, so they strive to provide compassionate care that helps mother and baby heal.

 For many students, going away to college brings forth a newfound sense of freedom and independence.
 College is a time of intellectual growth and self-discovery; however, it’s also a time when students are often presented with the opportunity to experiment with drugs and alcohol.